How Cold is Too Cold to Run Outside?

 It may take an extra push of motivation, but running outdoors in the winter sure has its benefits.
-You’ll banish winter blues, improve your energy levels and be in better shape and more prepared when spring race season hits.
+You’ll banish winter blues, improve your energy levels and be in better shape and more prepared when race season resumes.
 That is, if you’re brave enough to tackle a Michigan winter.

 But go ahead and be brave!
 Experts agree that as long as you prepare your body the right way, you can run safely outdoors until it hits below zero (or a wind chill of negative 20).
 However, it’s important to know your limits.
 The winter air can cause your body to shut down and your muscles to go cold quickly, so don’t take shortness of breath, dizziness or stiff muscles lightly.

-Before you head out in the snow and ice, check out this full list of tips for running outdoors from industry experts.
+Before you head out in the snow and ice, check out this list of tips for how to run through frigid temps.

 - Rule of thumb: Dress as though it’s 20 degrees warmer.
 Once you get moving, you won’t feel as cold as you felt when you first walked out the door.

 - Keep heat close to the body by wearing layers and tucking the bottom one in.